PowerACH/Ignore/README.md

 2. Each player will take turns selecting two cards.

-3. If the two cards match, the current player will receive points.
+3. If the two cards match, the current player will receive a point.

 4. If they dont match, the cards stay on the board.